Equipartition of a segment: Reduction to the lemma on multivalued functions

 $(b)$ For any ordinary continuous function $\phi : \mathcal I\times [-1,1]\to\mathbb R$ such that $\phi(\mathcal I\times \{-1\})<0$ and $\phi(\mathcal I\times \{1\})>0$, its zero set is a graph of a nice multi-valued function. \end{lemma}

 \begin{proof} Claim (b) is trivial, so we prove (a).
-For a graph $Z\subset \mathcal I\times (-1,1)$ of a nice multi-valued function let $\phi$ be the signed distance to $Z$ with a sign.
-It is possible to chose the sign arbitrarily for each connected component of $\mathcal I\times [-1,1]\setminus Z$; any such signed distance function is continuous.
-The requirement for the sign of $\phi$ is achieved if we choose the sign of $\phi$ positive on the top and negative on the bottom. и вот почему \end{proof}
+For a graph $Z\subset \mathcal I\times (-1,1)$ of a nice multi-valued function let $\phi$ be the distance to $Z$ with a sign.
+It is possible to choose the sign arbitrarily for each connected component of $\mathcal I\times [-1,1]\setminus Z$; any such signed distance function is continuous.
+The requirement for the sign of $\phi$ is achieved if we choose the sign of $\phi$ positive on the top, negative on the bottom, and arbitrarily on other connected components.
+Note that the ``nice'' property allows choosing the sign on the top and on the bottom independently. \end{proof}

-In what follows we pass forth and back between the two points of view on multi-valued functions using Lemma \ref{lemma:two-definitions}.
+In what follows we pass back and forth between the two points of view on multi-valued functions using Lemma \ref{lemma:two-definitions}.
 The function $f$ from the statement of Theorem \ref{theorem:main} can be considered as a nice multi-valued function with $\phi([a,b], y) = y - f([a,b])$.
 The boundary assumption $f([a,a])\equiv 0$ for all $a$ means that $\phi([a,a], y) \equiv y$ for all $a$.